-Visit the dentist regularly – One of the best ways to make visits to the dentist less stressful is to come in for dental check-ups and treatments on a regular basis.
+Visit the dentist regularly – Has it been awhile since your last visit?
+One of the best ways to make visits to the dentist less stressful is to come in for dental check-ups and treatments on a regular basis.
 The more often you come in, the easier it is to catch problems at their earliest stages.

 Think relaxing thoughts – During your dental appointment, think relaxing thoughts.
 Imagine yourself on vacation or doing one of your favorite activities.

 Don’t rush – Schedule your dental appointment with free time before and after it, so that you’re not rushing to arrive or leave.

 Breathe deeply – Deep breathing can help relax you before and during your dental appointment.
 When you feel anxious, you might be inclined to inadvertently hold your breath, which tenses your muscles.
 To counter this, be conscious of your breathing, taking deep, rhythmic breaths.